adamcunnington/Bible/README.md

 ### 2. Translation-Specific Metadata
 The python package alone is not enough.
 Each translation must provide metadata for the bible structure (as there are subtle variations between translations) and characters.

 The base metadata is defined in `bible/data.json`.
 Translation-specific metadata must be provided at `bible/translations/<translation>/data.json` and is merged with precedence into the base metadata.
 The properties that relate to the bible book structures are self explanatory - refer to `bible/translations/esv/data/data.json` for a more concrete example.
+The only detail to call out is the special syntax for expressing enum values.
+String values can take the form of "X.Y" where X is the name of the enum class and Y is the name of a valid enum within the class.
+When deserialised, the enum value will be imported as a regular string but this serves to validate the provided values in the JSON.

 Regarding character metadata, the below table details the properties available - all of which are optional except for *id* and *passages*.